sybil-center/zkc-mina-demo/README.md

 ## How to start:

+Start on your machine:

   1. Install dependencies `npm install`
   2. Run development server `npm run dev`
   3. Open  [http://localhost:3000]( http://localhost:3000) with your bowser
   4. Check it out

+Or just open the [link](https://zkc-passport-demo-i2o6urgwh-pave1pals-projects.vercel.app/) with your browser